Fiat Chrysler U.S. auto sales in March meet expectations

-DETROIT (Reuters) - Fiat Chrysler Automobiles (FCHA.MI)(FCAU.N) on Wednesday said U.S. vehicle sales rose 2 percent in March, meeting analysts’ expectations.
+DETROIT, April 1 (Reuters) - Fiat Chrysler Automobiles on Wednesday said U.S. vehicle sales rose 2 percent in March, meeting analysts’ expectations.

 It was the 60th consecutive month of year-to-year gains for the company, dating to March 2010.